Community Notices for 20 August 2018

 - And for the knowledge hungry – the Invercargill Library is open Monday-Friday from 9-7, and Saturdays & Sundays from 10-4.
 The Bluff Library is open Monday-Thursday 1-5, Fridays 12-4, and Saturdays from 10-1.

 Our community news is a free service, so if you’d like to use it then please get in touch.
-You can phone us on 218-98-91, write us at PO Box 1 Invercargill or email us at email@example.com.
-That’s Radio Southland’s news for Friday – if you’d like to hear these notices, you can go to radiosouthland.org.nz from now to stream the podcast.
-We wish you a safe and happy weekend, nga mihi atu!
+You can phone us on 218-98-91, write us at PO Box 1 Invercargill or email us at firstname.lastname@example.org.
+That’s Radio Southland’s news for Monday – if you’d like to hear these notices, you can go to the Podcasts Tab on this website to stream the podcast.
+Have a safe & happy weekend, nga mihi atu!